RiseCred

 Problem Statement

-People want to improve their credit, but most existing apps fail to provide clear, actionable guidance.
-As a result, users feel overwhelmed, disengaged, and frustrated with non-specific, vague information that doesn’t help them take meaningful action.
+Many people want to improve their credit, but most apps fail to provide clear, actionable guidance.
+Instead, users are left feeling overwhelmed and disengaged by vague information and confusing score fluctuations.
+Without clarity, it’s hard to make meaningful progress.

-The Goal: To create a personalized, user-friendly credit management tool that empowers users to actively engage with their credit health.
+Design a personalized, user-friendly credit management tool that empowers users to take control of their credit health.

-By prioritizing simplicity and inclusivity, this app seeks to reduce feelings of overwhelm and provide users with the clarity and guidance they need to make tangible progress toward their financial goals.
+By prioritizing simplicity and inclusivity, the app aims to reduce overwhelm and deliver the clarity and guidance users need to make confident, informed financial decisions.

 Personas